-No more landlines, mechanical door knobs, old-school incandescent lights with broken dimmer switches, and you’re really looking forward to Internet faster than dial-up.
+No more landlines, mechanical door knobs, old-school incandescent lights with broken dimmer switches, and you’re really looking forward to Internet faster than dial-up (Did you know that Denver ranks among the top U.S. cities for internet connectivity and speed?).
 OK, maybe it’s not that bad, but you are investigating exactly which smart tech devices you should look for before you sign a lease.

 You’re not ready to become a first-time homebuyer quite yet, but you’re taking the right steps.

 Don’t even consider a place without a smart thermostat.
 If you don’t directly pay for utilities, you can be sure that they are factored into your rent, so any savings realized will benefit you in the future when you landlord reviews his or her cost of utilities v. your rent.

 A smart thermostat will work with your phone to raise and lower temperatures according to entered settings, and it can actually anticipate your heating and cooling needs.
 With a smart system, the days of leaving your apartment at a toasty 75 degrees in the winter or a frigid 68 while you are away during the summer months will be just a memory.